byq77/core2-mbed-template/README.md

 * [STM32 ST-LINK Utility](https://www.st.com/en/development-tools/stsw-link004.html) (Windows only)
 * [stlink flasher](https://github.com/texane/stlink/blob/master/README.md) (Mac or Linux)
 ## mbed-cli installation
-In-depth tutorial on `mbed-cli` tool installation can be found [here](https://os.mbed.com/docs/v5.10/tools/installation-and-setup.html).
+In-depth tutorial on Mbed CLI tool installation can be found [here](https://os.mbed.com/docs/v5.10/tools/installation-and-setup.html).

 **Important!**

-After installation remember to set the path to the binary directory of your **GCC Arm Embedded Compiler** installation in `mbed-cli` configuration.
+After installation Mbed CLI needs to know the path to the binary directory of your **GCC Arm Embedded Compiler** installation.
 You can read how to do it under this [link](https://os.mbed.com/docs/v5.10/tools/configuring-mbed-cli.html#through-mbed-cli-configuration).
 You will also find all necessary information about this tool there.

 Example for Windows:
 ```bash